ramani-akkati/ramani-akkati.github.io/index.md

 layout: default      # or “page” / “home” depending on the theme
 title: "Data-Blending Lab"
 ---
----
-layout: page        # “page” works for all default themes
-title: "About the Datathon"
-permalink: /about/  # nice URL; omit if you’re fine with /about.html
-nav_order: 2        # optional (for themes like Just-the-Docs)
----

 # DATATHON
 # Data-Blending Lab 2025 🚀
 *A 48-hour datathon for elite annotators*